-4.2.
+5.2.
 DISPLACEMENT

 Full drums should be handled with care and should not be moved without mechanical assistance.
+Chlorinated solvents have high specific gravities, which results in high weight of drums.
+Full 200-l Perchloroethylene drums can be as heavy as 330kg.
 Rolling of 200-litre drums by hand with all the weight on the bottom rim is not recommended and should be avoided.